 Teatime

-At about 7 or 8pm , we have Cucumber Sandwiches and more tea.
+In the evening, at about 7 or 8pm, we have Cucumber Sandwiches and more tea.
 Making a sandwich with cucumber may sound odd, but thin cold slices of cucumber served on buttered white bread with salt and pepper are actually incredibly delicious.
 Sometimes salmon sandwiches are served as well.
+These can be made with smoked salmon and creamed cheese or, for a vintage twist, canned salmon mixed with a bit of mayonnaise and maybe some chopped celery or red pepper.
+The latter was very popular in the late twentieth century and really reminds me of British Christmas traditions from the past!

-Following the sandwiches there’s almost always a Traditional Christmas Cake.
+Following the sandwiches there’s almost always a Traditional Christmas Cake at a British Christmas.
 We use the recipe passed down from my husband’s Grandmother, Nana, who used it when she was a cook in a stately home in the Edwardian era.
-I have also developed a Gluten-Free Christmas Cake based on Nana’s recipe.
+I have also developed a Gluten-Free Christmas Cake based on Nana’s recipe (pictured below).

-I miss my Canadian Christmases – and especially the people who are no longer with us – but over the years the British way of celebrating has grown on me too.
+I miss my Canadian Christmases – and especially the people who are no longer with us – but over the years the British Christmas traditions have grown on me too.
 I love how we now enjoy a hybrid of both country’s traditions in our family, but I hope this has given you a glimpse into some of the things you may experience if you find yourself in England for Christmas!

 More Christmas Posts